 Who Will Follow This Notice?

 This notice describes the privacy practices of Gaylord Hospital, Gaylord Farms Rehabilitation Center, related entities and their respective facilities and programs, including its facilities located throughout Connecticut (collectively, “Gaylord”).
-This Joint Notice applies to Gaylord Inpatient, Outpatient, Sleep Medicine, or any other service provided to you in a Gaylord-affiliated program involving the use or disclosure of your protected health information (PHI).
+This Joint Notice applies to Gaylord Inpatient or Outpatient or any other service provided to you in a Gaylord-affiliated program involving the use or disclosure of your protected health information (PHI).
 The privacy practices described in this Notice will also be followed by:

 • Physicians who are members of Gaylord’s medical staff or who practice at its facilities;